TITLERIVALS

 All Out AttackDirect PlayCounter-Attack, Tiki-Taka, Park the Bus, GegenpressHighest fatigue burn.
 Massive attacking boost paired with the thinnest defence.
 Loses most of its punch against Park the Bus.

-BalancedNoneNoneSmall lift across all three thirds with no penalty.
-Safe vs any opponent, but a lower ceiling than a well fitted specialist
+BalancedDirect PlayNoneSmall lift across all three thirds.
+Hard countered by nothing, with one soft edge against Direct Play, but a lower ceiling than a well fitted specialist

 Offensive Strategy